 'Hi there, do you have a minute to chat about...?'
 No I do not.

 19. Getting stuck behind tractors

-It's not even the fact that they're tractors – it's the fact that they're 30-year-old tractors; with no windows or doors on the cab, with an empty bag of meal tied up as a wind breaker where the back window used to be, and they're been driven by a middle-aged man who spends the entire time looking into far away fields, while more and more fertiliser falls out of their spreader after every bump they hit.
+It's not even the fact that they're tractors – it's the fact that they're 30-year-old tractors; with no windows or doors on the cab, with an empty bag of meal tied up as a windbreaker where the back window used to be, and they've been driven by a middle-aged man who spends the entire time looking into far away fields, while more and more fertiliser falls out of their spreader after every bump they hit.

 20. The country shutting down whenever it snows

 It's funny how we spend so much time talking about it, yet when we actually get some newsworthy weather, we're completely unprepared to deal with it.
 Especially when it snows, as we've unfortunately found out over the last few years.
 I for one truly hope that the councils have learned their lesson, won't run out of salt again this year.
 The last thing we want is a repeat of this:

 21. The country shutting down on Good Friday

 OK, the country shutting down when it snows is slightly understandable, but there's no excuse for places closing on a Good Friday.
 If people don't want to eat meat or drink alcohol that's fair enough, but what about everyone else in the country?

 22. Dole queues